zewaru/PyLadies/LPTHW2/README.md

 1. Ask user for file name
 2. Check to see if file exists
 3. If file currently exists, allow the user to cancel out
 4. Define a function that takes in a file name and writes a file to that name.
-Put whatever you want in the file.
+Put whatever you want in the file.<br />
 *Extra Challenge:* Use string formatters

 # PROJECT 2
 1. Fill in the body of the function definition for cat_n_times so that it will print the string, s, n times:

-	def cat_n_times(s, n):
+	def cat_n_times(s, n):<br />
 		\<fill in your code here\>

 2. Save this function in a script named import_test.py.
 Now at a unix prompt, make sure you are in the same directory where the import_test.py is located ( ls should show import_test.py).
 Start a Python shell and try the following: